vickonrails/100-days-of-react/week1/README.md

 // other boilerplate react code
 ```

-This gives an error because the type of event on the handleChange function isn't provided.
+This gives an error because the type of `event` on the `handleChange` function isn't provided.
 TypeScript wants to be sure about the type of event passed.
-Here's how I solved it
+Here's how I solved it...

 ### What I learned
 The browser (JavaScript) engine gives us basic events.
 We can get them by running `event.type`.
 React extends those events and puts them in the `React.syntheticEvent` variable.
 TypeScript wants us to provide the type of the `event` provided to us by React.